 According to the NHS, the recommended amount of exercise is about 150 minutes every week.
 We all know that exercise is good for the body, but it also remains one of the best ways to improve mental health.
 It is a significant part of the treatment regimen for those who suffer from certain mental problems, such as anxiety, ADHD, and depression, but the best thing about it is that you don’t have to be a fitness fanatic to reap the benefits.
 No matter your fitness level or age, you can make a difference even with modest amounts of exercise.

 A host of factors are known to contribute to the age-related cognitive decline.
-Degenerative and ageing diseases, such as Alzheimer’s, kill off brain cells, the head actually shrinks and loses many important brain functions in the process.
+Degenerative and ageing diseases, such as Alzheimer’s, kill off brain cells; the head actually shrinks and loses many important brain functions in the process.
 Even though unpleasant, it is true – our brains get a little ‘hazy’ as we get older.
 Of course, exercise can’t cure Alzheimer’s, but it can help shore up the brain against the age-related cognitive decline (which starts after the age of 45).
-Working out boosts brain chemicals that support and prevent degeneration of the part of the brain in charge of learning and memory (hippocampus).
+Working out boosts brain chemicals that support and prevent degeneration of the part of the brain in charge of learning and memory.

 There are several reasons why exercise is a powerful depression fighter.
 It promotes various changes in the brain, such as reduced inflammation, neural growth, and new activity patterns (promoting feelings of well-being and calm).
 Exercise triggers the release of endorphins and serotonin that make us feel good and energise our spirits.
 It can also serve as a time to break out of the negative-thought cycle that depression feeds on.
 Exercise can treat mild to moderate depression, while maintaining an exercise schedule can prevent one from relapsing.